ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/ros2.md

 **WARNING** : Do not proceed to this instruction on **remote PC**.
 Please follow steps with **SBC in TurtleBot3**.
 {: .notice--warning}

-As TurtleBot3 operates on Robot Operating System(ROS), it requies to intall `ROS 2 Dashing Diademata` on Ubuntu platform installed in **PC (Raspberry Pi 3) of TurtleBot3**.
+As TurtleBot3 operates on Robot Operating System(ROS), it requies to intall `ROS 2 Dashing Diademata` on Ubuntu installed in **SBC of TurtleBot3**.
 Following link will guide you for installing ROS 2.

 - [ROS 2 Installation Guide](https://index.ros.org/doc/ros2/Installation/Dashing/Linux-Install-Debians/)